 Green Smoothie Bowl

-To help combat the winter colds and flu season be super healthy with this smoothie bowl from Lisa.
+To help combat the winter colds and flu season be super healthy with this smoothie bowl.
 A great nutritious start to any day or for an afternoon pick me up

 Ingredients & Process: Blend together 1 stick of Celery, 1 small cucumber, cup of spinach leaves and 1/2 cup pineapple in blender.
 Pours into bowl and top with raspberries, chia seeds, almonds and flaked coconut or vary it to suit your taste buds.